 Using the same snowflake yarn (or white yarn of your choice), make a pom-pom as big as you want to go and sew it securely to the top of the hat.

 Put on and whistle whilst you work… I may be mixing my fairytale characters but you all work hard!

-An add free printable PDF version of this pattern in all sizes can be purchased from Ravelry, Etsy or Love Crochet.
+An add free printable PDF version of this pattern in all sizes can be purchased from Ravelry, or Love Crafts.

 I hope you enjoy the pattern and, as always don’t forget to tag me on Instagram @doraexplored, or use #hookmehappy.
 I’d love to see and share your efforts!